BesyadaV/my-projects-app/README.md

-# Dear reviver this project was bootstrapped with Create React App
+# Dear reviewer this project was bootstrapped with Create React App

 So it is super common configuration.
 1. install packages